-9.5 Students are allocated a key-worker (Teaching Assistant) and monitored by the SENCO.
-Responsibilities include maintaining and updating records daily as part of the intervention this will also provide evidence of progress.
-If a student fails to make progress the class teacher and TA are asked to identify further strategies or interventions.
-Information will be captured using person-centred approaches including creating a personalised centred programme (PCP) to share the young person's views in what help they prefer.
-A provision map is also used as a snapshot of what a young person is receiving that is 'additional to' or 'different from' what is widely available.
+"Students are allocated a key-worker (Teaching Assistant) and a named SENCO for maintaining and updating records and plans with an expectation that subject teachers hold the responsibility for evidencing progress.
+If a student fails to make progress the SEN team are asked to identify further strategies or interventions.
+Information will be captured using person-centred approaches including creating a personalised Learning Profile to share the young person's views in what help they prefer.
+A provision map is also used as a snapshot of what a young person is receiving that is 'additional to' or 'different from' what is widely available."
+Teachers and Teaching assistants work closely together to implement support for pupils with SEND.
+Through verbal communication and written intervention records this enables the Class Teachers to maintain and update records and plans which are regularly shared with the SENCO.
+If a student fails to make progress the class teacher will use a person- centred approach to gain the pupil's views.
+The teacher will use these when discussing new strategies or interventions with the SENCO that will be implemented for this pupil to progress.
+A provision map is also used as a snap shot of what support a young person is receiving that is additional to what is widely available.

-9.6 If the SENCO identifies that the school is unable to fully meet the needs of a child/young person through our own provision arrangements, external advice is gained through our colleagues in education, health or social care.
+9.6.
+If the SENCO identifies that the school is unable to fully meet the needs of a child/young person through our own provision arrangements, external advice is gained through our colleagues in education, health or social care.
 A joint framework for working or Common Assessment Framework process will be used and this will always be in collaboration with parents and carers and the young person's wishes and views will be actively sought.